Duplicating ads between goals, HTML5 Ad Player, additional events supported from VAST, Pulse SDK developer documentation.

 A new option is available on the ad overview to duplicate an ad to goals within its campaign.
 This functionality allows you to quickly set up additional goals which use ads already present in the campaign.
 For example, you created a goal to run for a specific period at a premium location in the ad breaks (first place) and the advertiser wants to buy additional inventory, but this time the premium location is not necessary.
 In this case, you may set up a goal with a lower price and use the ad duplication functionality to simply copy over the ads.

 To use the functionality, click the menu of the ad you want to duplicate and select Duplicate ad to goals.

-For more information about duplicating ads, refer to Duplicate Ad to Goals.
+For more information about duplicating ads, see Duplicate Ad to Goals.

 HTML5 Ad Player

 - VPAID 1.0 ads through an automatic switch to the integrated Flash player.